ecspat/eavesdropper/README.md

         node eavesdropper.js file.js

-Instrument `file.js` to track events at runtime; write the instrumented version out as `file_inst.js`.
-The instrumented code assumes that there is an observer object in global variable `__observer`.
-See `runtime.js` for an example of an observer object that simply logs events.
+Instrument `file.js` to associate a tag with every value in the program; write the instrumented version to stdout.
+The instrumented code assumes that the global variable `__runtime` contains an instance of `Runtime` as defined in module `runtime.js`, which manages the tagging.
+The runtime object is agnostic to the semantics of the tags: handling of tags is delegated to an observer object.
+See the Dain project for an example of how to use an observer for dynamically inferring library APIs.

 License
 -------